Graphs that contain multiply transitive matchings: Background

 \begin{lem}[{\cite[Theorem 2.4.5, Section 2.5]{topol}}] Every regular cover $\tilde{\Gamma}$ of a graph $\Gamma$ is a derived cover of a voltage graph (and conversely).

-In addition, suppose the voltage group is generated by the voltages on the edges of $\Gamma$.
-If the edges of a (fixed but arbitrary) spanning tree of $\Gamma$ are assigned the identity voltage, then $\tilde{\Gamma}$ is connected. \end{lem}
+In addition, suppose the voltage group is generated by the voltages assigned to the edges of $\Gamma$.
+If the edges of a (fixed but arbitrary) spanning tree of $\Gamma$ have the identity voltage, then $\tilde{\Gamma}$ is connected. \end{lem}

-Fix a spanning tree $T$ of a graph $\Gamma$.
-Choose $\alpha\in V(\Gamma)$, and assume that the edges of $T$ have been assigned the identity voltage.
+Fix a spanning tree $\mathcal{T}$ of a graph $\Gamma$.
+Choose $\alpha\in V(\Gamma)$, and assume that the edges of $\mathcal{T}$ have been assigned the identity voltage.
 This implies that the voltage assignment $\xi$ induces a natural homomorphism of the fundamental group of $\Gamma$ based at $\alpha$ (generated by all closed walks in $\Gamma$ based at $\alpha$) into the voltage group $H$.
 Let $g\in\Aut(\Gamma)$.
 For each closed walk $W$ based at $\alpha$, $W^{g}$ will be a closed walk based at $\alpha^{g}$.
-Moreover, the walk formed by the path in $T$ from $\alpha$ to $\alpha^{g}$, followed by $W^{g}$, followed by the path in $T$ from $\alpha^{g}$ back to $\alpha$, is a closed walk based at $\alpha$ with the same voltage as $W^{g}$.
+Moreover, the walk formed by the path in $\mathcal{T}$ from $\alpha$ to $\alpha^{g}$, followed by $W^{g}$, followed by the path in $\mathcal{T}$ from $\alpha^{g}$ back to $\alpha$, is a closed walk based at $\alpha$ with the same voltage as $W^{g}$.
 This induces a multivalued function $g^{\phi_{\alpha}}:H\to H$ given by $(\xi_W)^{g^{\phi_\alpha}} := \xi_{W^{g} }$.
 This is not necessarily well-defined, as two walks $W_{1}$ and $W_{2}$ may have the same voltage while $W_{1}^{g}$ and $W_{2}^{g}$ may not.
 Furthermore, $g^{\phi_{\alpha}}$ may not be defined on all of $H$.
 With this in mind, the following lemma gives explicit criteria for an automorphism of a graph to lift.

-\begin{lem}[{\cite[Propositions 3.1, 5.1]{elab}}] Fix a spanning tree $T$ of a graph $\Gamma$ and $\alpha\in V(\Gamma)$.
-Assume the edges of $T$ are assigned the identity voltage and that the voltage group $H$ is generated by the edge voltages of $\Gamma$.
+\begin{lem}[{\cite[Propositions 3.1, 5.1]{elab}}] Fix a spanning tree $\mathcal{T}$ of a graph $\Gamma$ and $\alpha\in V(\Gamma)$.
+Assume the edges of $\mathcal{T}$ are assigned the identity voltage and that the voltage group $H$ is generated by the edge voltages of $\Gamma$.
 An automorphism $g$ of $\Gamma$ lifts to an automorphism $\tilde{g}$ of $\tilde{\Gamma}$ if and only if $g^{\phi_\alpha}$ is a group automorphism.
 Moreover, if $H$ is abelian, the automorphism $g^{\phi_\alpha}$ does not depend on the choice of base vertex $\alpha$. \end{lem}

 The following lemma also shows that it is quite possible to get the entire automorphism group of a graph to lift.